omoshthegeek254/project-akan/README.md

 - JAVASCRIPT
    - Used Javascript to make the web interactive

+## Setup & Installation / Environment
+* You will need the following programs locally to be able to effectily run the program:
+- Recent version of web browser (preferably Google Chrome)
+- Free local space of atleast 10M B

 ## Contact information
  - For queries ,comments compliments etc ,feel free to reach out to OmoshtheGeek on the following platforms